droglenc/NCGraphing/resources/Syllabus-Current.md

 [^DistractionAids]: Also see the following resources for other apps that may help you eliminate distractions from your devices ... [here](https://georgehalachev.com/2019/01/15/7-apps-that-will-help-you-beat-procrastination/){:target="_blank"}, [here](https://www.careercontessa.com/advice/best-apps-chronic-procrastinator/){:target="_blank"}, [here](https://highschoolhints.com/6-apps-that-will-stop-your-procrastinating/){:target="_blank"}, or [here](https://remotebliss.com/procrastination-apps/){:target="_blank"}.

 [^encouragement]: This is largely from [Dr. Ted Laderas](https://ready4r.netlify.com/syllabus/).

+[^WickhamQuote]: This is from the last question in [this interview](https://r-posts.com/advice-to-young-and-old-programmers-a-conversation-with-hadley-wickham/).